 The project includes demolition of existing site improvements and adding two parcels to the development footprint of an approved but not-yet-constructed glass storage facility.
-The two added parcels are proposed to be developed with pavement for additional outdoor storage and will accommodate a shift of the approved stormwater drainage basin to better accommodate truck circulation on-site.
+The two added parcels are proposed to be developed with a storm drainage basin and pavement for additional outdoor storage and will accommodate a shift of the approved stormwater drainage basin to better accommodate truck circulation on-site.
 No new construction is proposed as part of this project.

 Mirroring existing operations at the Gallo Glass Company campus to the south and west, the project site's hours of operations will be 24-hours per-day, daily, year-round.
 Due to the site usage proposed as exclusively storage, the project site will be primarily unmanned, with only one employee expected to be on-site at any given time, accessing for maintenance, pick-ups, or deliveries of glass.
-The glass storage development will have 30-60 truck trips per-day, over the course of a 24-hour period.
+The approved glass storage development will have 30-60 truck trips per-day, over the course of a 24-hour period; however, no trips are associated with the subject project.